Engaging activities help seniors with Alzheimer’s or dementia

 Image: Circles Disability Support

+All prices quoted were checked shortly before publication, but prices and availability change often and might not match what is found online.
 This article wasn’t sponsored, but does contain affiliate links.
 We never link to products for the sole purpose of making a commission.
 Product recommendations are based on our honest opinions.
 For more information, see How We Make Money.